robmasocco/AOS-TAG/ideas.md

 ## POSTING A MESSAGE ON A LEVEL

 The writer posts a message in the level buffer (together with its size), updates the wakeup condition, then wakes readers up.
-Readers *memcpy* contents into an on-the-go-set array in the stack; then, they call *copy_to_user*.
-Buffers are preallocated for each level (compromise between complexity and resource usage).
-Local copying sections run with preemption disabled for the sake of speed.
+Kernel-side arrays are dynamically allocated to allow for messages greater than two pages (8 MB).
+Considering also the *copy_\** APIs, it won't be quick, but it won't waste any memory and use only what is necessary at any given time.

 The wakeup condition is a particular epoch-based struct: it implements a variation of the algorithm used in RCU linked lists.
 When the epoch selector gets flipped, that's a linearization point for the message buffer: all receiver threads that got in there before this will get the message, others were too late.
 The only difference is the need for an rwlock to avoid that the epoch selector gets flipped before a receiver can atomically increment the corresponding epoch presence counter: this is required here because if not, there could be some unlikely but dangerous race conditions that would lead to a receiver registering to an epoch that is *two times ahead* the one that it believes to be in, thus behaving incorrectly and skipping a message that it should get.